 Graduate

-The philosophy of the Biology Department is to create an environment in which many areas of biology are represented, and interactions with a diverse group of colleagues provide opportunities to broaden your thinking and make connections between different fields and scientific approaches.
+The philosophy of the Biology Department is to create an environment in which many areas of biology are represented, and interactions with an intellectually diverse group of colleagues provide opportunities to broaden your thinking and make connections between different fields and scientific approaches.
 Areas of research include microbiology, cell biology, developmental biology, physiology, neuroscience, animal behavior, plant biology, genomics, computational biology, evolution, ecology and biodiversity.
 Click here to review the research interests of the faculty in the Biology Department.

 Each graduate student enters the department with the freedom to pursue topics ranging from the behavior of molecules to that of cells, organisms, genomes, and ecosystems.
 We encourage students to get a broad exposure through lab rotations with any faculty member in the Biology Graduate Group.
 As students identify more specific research interests, they can tailor their graduate education accordingly, choosing courses from different departments and schools at Penn as appropriate.